cchitsiang/awesome-stars/topics.md

 - [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification Inbox infrastructure.
 E-mail, SMS, Push and Slack Integrations.
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with
 - [yourselfhosted/slash](https://github.com/yourselfhosted/slash) - An open source, self-hosted platform for sharing and managing your most frequently used links.
 Easily create customizable, human-readable shortcuts to streamline your link management.
-- [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [fogbender/b2b-saaskit](https://github.com/fogbender/b2b-saaskit) - B2B SaaS Starter Kit - create a B2B web app: quickly and for free
 - [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building